Dave-YP/Dave-YP/README.md

 ### 🚀 My Projects

-- **[Cosmic Heat Pygame](https://github.com/Dave-YP/cosmic-heat-pygame)**: A 2D cosmic shooter game built with Pygame.
+- **[Cosmic Heat Pygame](https://github.com/Dave-YP/cosmic-heat-pygame)**: A 2D space shooter game built with Pygame.
 Shoot first, ask questions never. 🌌

 - **[A Platform for Designers - Backend](https://github.com/a-platform-for-designers/a-platform-for-designers-backend)**: A job platform for designers looking to find gigs.
 Built with love, powered by Python and Django. 🎨